nuniesmith/projects_macro/hardware/pinout.md

 # Pinout and Wiring Diagram

-Complete pin assignments and wiring instructions for the Arduino Stream Deck.
+Complete pin assignments and wiring instructions for the Arduino Macro Keyboard.

 ## Pin Assignment Table